 Step 3: You will then be taken to the Steam interface.
 Log in, if needed.
-When presented with the final confirmation box, click “Delete” to finalize the uninstall.
+When presented with the final confirmation box, click Uninstall to finalize the uninstall.
 Your game will be deleted.

-Step 2: Open the “Steamapps” folder, followed by the “Common” folder.
+Step 2: Find and open the Steamapps folder, then the Common folder.

-Step 3: You should now see a list of game folders.
-Find the game you want to remove, then either select its folder and press the delete key on your keyboard or right-click the folder and choose “delete” from the resulting menu.
+Step 3: Within the Common folder, you’ll see a folder for every game you’ve installed on your system.
+Click on the game folder you want to remove.
+From there, either press the delete key or right-click the folder and choose Delete from the drop-down menu.

 Once that folder is deleted, the game is not in your system any longer.
 You won’t be able to play the game without reinstalling it or updating it from scratch.

 However, this approach may still leave configuration and save files behind on your system.
 Steam does this intentionally so you can get these files back if you decide to reinstall a game.
 You can delete these files by navigating to your Saved Games folder, Documents folder, or AppData folder in C:Users[YourUsername].